-He is currently a lecturer in the Department of Population Medicine (formerly Ambulatory Care and Prevention) at Harvard Medical School, a department he helped to found, and the author of over 150 professional publications.
-He is vice-chairman of the board of the Picker Institute; former president of the board of the American College of Physician Executives; a longstanding member, now chair, of the International Advisory Committee to the Joyce and Irving Goldman Medical School, Ben Gurion University, Beer Sheva, Israel; and an honorary fellow of the Royal College of Physicians.
+He is currently a lecturer in the Department of Population Medicine (formerly Ambulatory Care and Prevention) at Harvard Medical School, a department he helped to found, and the author of over 170 professional publications.
+He was vice-chairman of the board of the Picker Institute; former president of the board of the American College of Physician Executives; and he is a longstanding member, now chair, of the International Advisory Committee to the Joyce and Irving Goldman Medical School, Ben Gurion University, Beer Sheva, Israel.
+He is also an honorary fellow of the Royal College of Physicians.

 Yasmine R. Legendre, MPA